cloudfoundry/noisy-neighbor-nozzle/README.md

 The datadog-reporter is an optional component.
 When deployed, it will request rates from the accumulator every minute and report the top 50 noisiest applications to [Datadog][datadog]

+The cli-plugin is a [CloudFoundry CLI][cf-cli] plugin that can be used to query the accumulator for the top 10 log producers.

 ## Scaling